teaching-lab/stack-cs-activities/README.md

 ## ● List of activities ●

-This is the full list of activities in the Stack divided into categories.
+This is the full list of activities in the Stack divided into several categories.
 The activities within each category are listed in the alphabetical order and include a brief description.

 ### Flagship activities